salilab/saliweb/doc/modules/frontend.rst

       actually submit the job.
 This is typically used in :meth:`~saliwebfrontend.get_submit_page`.

+   .. method:: resume_job(jobname)

+      This creates and returns a :class:`~saliweb::frontend.IncomingJob`
+      object that represents an incoming job.
+This job must have been previously created using :meth:`make_job`, and jobname must match the true name of that job (:attr:`saliweb::frontend.IncomingJob.name`) not the
+      original user-provided name.
+This is used with multiple-page submissions, e.g. if the user must upload several files into the job directory before the job is submitted.
+Once done, :meth:`~saliweb::frontend.IncomingJob.submit` should be called to
+      actually submit the job.

    .. method:: help_link(target)

       Given an HTML anchor target, this returns an HTML fragment that creates